 Investors are considered key stakeholders, and consequently investor relations are a focus area for Directors.
 Where possible the Board engages investors on Group performance following trading updates and results announcements with face to face meetings and scheduled calls.
-Over the past year however, these consultations have been severely impacted by the legal and regulatory restrictions placed upon Directors given the debt restructuring negotiations that were ongoing for the majority of this period.

 Approved by the Board of Directors and signed on behalf of the Board.